jedi-academy/learn-4711/data/labs/lab04.md

 the tasks yourself before the submission deadline.
 This will let you earn some of the lab marks, but none of those for collaboration.

 Team members will each have a role to play.
-The nine tasks need to be split amongst you, with each team member completing three tasks (if a team of 3) or at most 4 tasks (if a team of 2).
+The tasks need to be split amongst you, with each team member completing at most four tasks (if a team of 3) or five tasks (if a team of 2).
 - One member will be the creator and maintainer of the team repo - he/she will be designated the CAPTAIN
 - The other members of the team will be contributors - designated as MATES